aitos-io/BoAT-X-Framework/docs/en-us/BoAT_Overall_Design_en.md

 ### Interface Layer

 #### Overview
-The interface layer is located at the top layer of BoAT and provides IoT applications with access to each blockchain.
+The interface layer is located at the top layer of BoAT and provides IoT applications with the access to each blockchain.
 The interface layer consists of two parts:
 + Wallet interface
    * The wallet interface is the entrance to the BoAT SDK, and different blockchains have a common wallet entrance.
 + Transaction interface